manav1819/aes/README.md

 # aes

-simple aes encryption and decryption using python.
+This is a python code for simple aes encrypter and decrypter.